kongkrit/z80-semi/setup/student-setup.md

 ---
 ## 7. How to get back to the **tool-prompt**:
+- Make sure that `Docker desktop` is running.
-Easy.
-Make sure you're in the correct folder (`BareMetal-C-Labs`) and repeat step 4. above.
+- Make sure you're in the correct folder (`BareMetal-C-Labs`).
+- Repeat steps in section **4.
+Launching the tool environment** above.